- New York

 Having spent a career working for global law firms in New York and Dallas, she has represented some of the largest companies in the world in trials, appeals and arbitrations.
 During that time, she represented several major defense contractors as well as a number of leading hotel companies.
 She has also worked on a litany of class action and multi-district litigation cases throughout her career.

-Jules is recognized as a distinguished attorney in Texas.
-She has been named a Texas Super Lawyer from 2014 to 2017, she was also listed as one of the Top 100 Attorneys in Texas and one of the Top 50 Women Lawyers in Texas in 2016.
+Jules has been named a Texas Super Lawyer by Super Lawyers, a Thompson Reuters service, from 2014 to 2017, she was also listed by Super Lawyers as one of the Top 100 Attorneys in Texas and one of the Top 50 Women Lawyers in Texas in 2016 and 2017.
 She is rated Superb by Avvo.

 Jules is licensed to practice in Texas, California and New York, and is and admitted in the United States Court of Appeals for the Second and Fifth Circuits, the United States District Court for the Northern, Southern, Eastern and Western Districts of Texas, the United States District Court for the Southern and Eastern Districts of New York, and the United States District Court for the Northern District of California.